Theory (mathematical logic): Examples

 One way to specify a theory is to define a set of axioms in a particular language.
 The theory can be taken to include just those axioms, or their logical or provable consequences, as desired.
 Theories obtained this way include ZFC and Peano arithmetic.

-A second way to specify a theory is to begin with a structure, and let the theory to be the set of sentences that are satisfied by the structure.
+A second way to specify a theory is to begin with a structure, and let the theory be the set of sentences that are satisfied by the structure.
 This is a method for producing complete theories through the semantic route, with examples including the set of true sentences under the structure (N, +, ×, 0, 1, =), where N is the set of natural numbers, and the set of true sentences under the structure (R, +, ×, 0, 1, =), where R is the set of real numbers.
 The first of these, called the theory of true arithmetic, cannot be written as the set of logical consequences of any enumerable set of axioms.

 The theory of (R, +, ×, 0, 1, =) was shown by Tarski to be decidable; it is the theory of real closed fields (see Decidability of first-order theories of the real numbers for more).